adambard/learnxinyminutes-docs/css.html.markdown

                                 margin
                              ---------------

-of these components all except margin add to the dimention of the element.
+of these components all except margin add to the dimension of the element.

-e.g. border-left: 10px; width: 100px; border-left: 2px; padding-left:5px;
+e.g. padding-left: 10px; width: 100px; border-left: 2px;
-    => effective width of the element 117px (given all right components are zero)
+    => effective width of the element 112px (given all -right components are zero)

 */
 selector {